rdatatoolbox/course-git-iago/README.md

 with *e.g.* correctly updated style, positionning, textual content *etc.*
 `TextModifier` objects can contain each other as attributes, and they are rendered recursively.
-The root of the modifiers tree is the a `Document` value whose definition can be found at:
+The root of the modifiers tree is the `Document` value whose definition can be found at:

 - `./document.py`